Charles E. Sydnor III: Crime and policing

 During the 2015 legislative session, Sydnor introduced legislation to create a separate mental health unit within the Baltimore Police Department.

 In 2016, Sydnor introduced a bill that would require police to obtain a warrant to use a stingray phone tracker, which can locate a cellphone's user within six feet.
 The bill died in committee.

 During the 2019 legislative session, after a suspect was arrested in the Golden State Killer murders by police who used consumer genealogical databases to identify him, Sydnor introduced a bill to prohibit police access to such databases to identify criminal suspects through DNA samples submitted by relatives.
 The bill was reintroduced in 2021, during which it passed and became law.
 Sydnor also introduced legislation to conceal the identities of juveniles charged as adults.

 In 2021, Sydnor said he supported legislation to return control of the Baltimore Police Department back to the city of Baltimore and the Police Reform and Accountability Act, an omnibus police reform bill to repeal the Law Enforcement Officers' Bill of Rights and regulate the types of force that police could use during arrests, and introduced a bill that would require on-duty officers to wear body cameras by 2025, which passed and became law.
 He also voted against a bill to create criminal penalties for police officers who intentionally use excessive force, saying that he felt unsatisfied with the bill's definition of excessive force, and criticized other police reform bills passed by the legislature for "not going far enough".

+During the 2026 legislative session, Sydnor supported a bill to ban law enforcement officers from wearing face coverings, citing the tactics of U.S. Immigration and Customs Enforcement (ICE), which he called "an agency that does not abide by constitutional norms nor law enforcement norms".